 - Limited paternity leave.
 Some fathers may wish to spend more time with the newborn and experience frustration because they cannot be as supportive to their partner as they wish.

-- Financial difficulties due to increased food and medical costs, plus other expenses, which are likely to place stress on both partners.
+- Financial difficulties due to increased food and medical costs and other expenses.
+These may also place stress on a father’s relationship with any partners.

 - Prioritization of the needs of the newborn, which generally leaves less time for partners to focus on their relationship.